jayaddison/pywisetransfer/README.md

 Then, go to Settings 🠚 Developer Tools 🠚 API-Tokens.
 Create and copy a new API key.

+To use your own account, log into [wise.com](https://wise.com).
+Then click on your account at the top right 🠚 Integrations and Tools 🠚 Developer Tools 🠚 API Tokens and add a new token.

 [sandbox.transferwise.tech]: https://sandbox.transferwise.tech

 ### API Requests